 - Give users nice display names like Daniel Falko rather than boring ones like User 41325.

-You can record any piece of custom data you wish that helps you filter and organize your users.
-The optional code snippet is found by clicking on Settings > FullStory Setup.
+You can capture any piece of custom data you wish that helps you filter and organize your users.
+The optional code snippet is found by clicking on Settings > Data Capture and Privacy > FullStory Setup.

 - FS.Identify – supports the passing of a unique identifier like application ID (optional), email address and an optional “friendly” display name.